 - Request deletion of information that is linked to you.

-If you want us to prepare a report with the data we have about you, go here:
+You can ask us to prepare a report with the data we have about you:

 It may include information you’ve shared with us, data from your services and marketing info.
 We strive to provide your report quickly.
 Please know that much of your info, like service details, is already available at att.com/myatt.
 The full report may take up to 45 days to complete, depending in part on how many services you use.

 You can also ask us to delete certain information we have about you here:

 We’ll keep data needed for security and fraud protection, compliance with legal obligations, and running the business.